HeySkidee/HeySkidee/README.md

 <h1 align="center">Hi <img src="https://cdn.discordapp.com/emojis/403295311189245952.png?v=1" width="40" height="40"/>
 , I'm Skidee</h1>
-<h2 align="center">Self learning Computer Science beginner trying to learn & create stuff. </h2>
+<h2 align="center"> Building random things to learn and have fun. </h2>

 I’m a dumb dev, I love making random stuff and learning new things.
-You can view my <a href="https://heyskidee.github.io">Portfolio</a>...I like <a href="https://heyskidee.github.io">Coding</a>, making <a href="https://bit.ly/HeySkidee">Beats and Videos</a>.
+You can view my <a href="https://HeySkidee.github.io">Portfolio</a>...I like Coding, making <a href="https://bit.ly/HeySkidee">Beats</a> and <a href="https://bit.ly/Skidee">Videos</a>.
 Currently focusing on Web Dev and making Discord Bots.
-Fun fact : I play valorant and listens lofi a lot. chocolate milk is best.
+Fun fact: I play valorant and listens lofi a lot. chocolate milk is best.

 ## skills and tools